Internet pornography: Video files and streaming video

 Pornographic video clips may be distributed in a number of formats, including MPEG, WMV, and QuickTime.
 More recently, VCD and DVD image files allow the distribution of whole VCDs and DVDs.
 Many commercial porn sites exist that allow one to view pornographic streaming video.
-As of 2020, some internet pornography sites have begun offering 5K resolution content, while 1080p and 4K resolution are still more common.
+As of 2020, some Internet pornography sites have begun offering 5K resolution content, while 1080p and 4K resolution are still more common.

 Since mid-2006, advertising-supported free pornographic video sharing websites based on the YouTube format have appeared.
 Referred to as Porn 2.0, these sites generally use Flash technology to distribute videos that were uploaded by users; these include user-generated content as well as scenes from commercial porn movies and advertising clips from pornographic websites.

 Webcams

-Another format of adult content that emerged with the advent of the internet is live webcams.
+Another format of adult content that emerged with the advent of the Internet is live webcams.
 Webcam content can generally be divided into two categories: group shows offered to members of an adult paysite, and one-on-one private sessions usually sold on a pay-per-view basis.

 Server-based webcam sex shows spur unique international economics: adult models in various countries perform live webcam shows and chat for clients in affluent countries.
 This kind of activity is sometimes mediated by companies that will set up websites and manage finances.
 They may maintain "office" space for the models to perform from, or they provide the interface for models to work at home, with their own computer with webcam.
-As of 2020, most so-called cam hosts stream directly from their home, due to the fast internet lines and cheap HD webcams, that are available at low-cost.
-The models get paid via tips or by selling exclusive content to their viewers through live cam sites, which can reach more than 20,000 viewers at once.
-Live cam sites are very popular.
-Big sites like Chaturbate or LiveJasmin are among the 100 most popular websites according to Alexa Internet.
+As of 2020, most so-called cam hosts stream directly from their home, due to the availability of fast Internet and cheap HD webcams.
+These models earn money through tips or by selling exclusive content to their viewers through live cam sites, which can reach more than 20,000 viewers at once.
+Live cam sites are very popular with sites like Chaturbate or LiveJasmin appearing among the 100 most popular websites according to Alexa Internet.

 Other formats

 Other formats include text and audio files.
 While pornographic and erotic stories, distributed as text files, web pages, and via message boards and newsgroups, have been semi-popular, audio porn, via formats like MP3 and FLV, have increased in popularity.
-Audio porn can include recordings of people having sex or merely reading erotic stories.
+Audio pornography can include recordings of people having sex or simply reading erotic stories.
 (Pornographic magazines are available in Zinio format, which provides a reader program to enable access.)

-Combination formats, such as webteases that consist of images and text have also emerged.
+Combination formats, such as webteases that consist of images and text are also common.